NorwegianVeterinaryInstitute/BioinfTraining/working_with_hpc.md

 --------

 **Task**
-1. On abel, type in
+1. on abel, type in
 ```
-$ module load blast
+$ module load blast+
 ```
 2. type in
 ```
 $ blastn -help
 ```
 Can you figure out which options that you need to specify a query and a database?
 3. On abel, type in
 ```
 $ blastn -query mb.fsa -db /work/databases/bio/ncbi/refseqgene
 ```
 You will get output fairly quickly.
 You might want to save that output, do that by repeating the command and add `-out <a_new_filename>`.